mishael-fav/Route-Optimization-for-Food-Delivery/README.md

 ## 🤝 Acknowledgements

-Thanks to Amdari.io for enabling this analysis through sample data.
+Thanks to Amdari.io for enabling this analysis.

 ---